Production Cost Report

 This study provides an economic analysis of Epichlorohydrin production from glycerol in the United States.
 Initially, glycerol is reacted with hydrogen chloride in a hydrochlorination reaction, generating dichlorohydrins (DCH).
 Then, the DCH is hydrolyzed by caustic soda, yielding epichlorohydrin (ECH).

-The cost analyses presented in the report ECH E31A target a 100 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 100 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Epichlorohydrin Production from Acrolein